MichaelELeonard/Matplotlib-Challenge/README.md

 * Zoniferol

 ## DATA ASSEMBLY AND CLEANING
-The first step in the process was to prepare the data for analysis.
-Two dataframes ‘mouse_metadata’ and ‘study_results’ were merged into one the dataframe ‘mice_data_complete.’
+The first step in the process was to prepare and clean the data for analysis.
+Two dataframes ‘mouse_metadata’ and ‘study_results’ were merged into a single dataframe ‘mice_data_complete.’
 Each unique mouse was counted totaling 249.
-A duplicate mouse ID ‘g989’ was identified and its data was removed from the data pool so the unique mouse count was 248.
+A duplicate mouse ID ‘g989’ was identified and its data was removed from the data pool, so the unique mouse count was 248.
 <br>
 <img src="Pics/mice_count.png" width="468" height="157">
 <br>